laurasroth/UMBC-Coding-Samples/README.md

 ### CMSC 202

-This was Introduction to Object-Oriented Programming and Design
+This was Introduction to Object-Oriented Programming and Design also taught in C++

-### CSMSC 471
+### CMSC 471

-This was Artificial Intelligence
+This was Artificial Intelligence taught in python